samueldeotti/new-bootplay/README.md

 ## Technologies Used

-For the development of this application, **Java** was used alongside the **Spring Boot** framework, providing a robust structure for building the backend services following the principles of RESTful architecture.
+For the development of this application, **Java** was used alongside the **Spring Boot** framework, providing a structure for building the backend services following the principles of RESTful architecture.

 On the frontend, **React** with **TypeScript** was utilized to create a dynamic and type-safe user interface.

 The database management was handled by **PostgreSQL**, with queries and data manipulations abstracted by the Spring Data JPA.

-For message brokering and asynchronous communication between microservices, **RabbitMQ** was implemented.

 Additionally, unit tests were written to ensure the reliability of the application, and **Docker** was used for containerization, making the deployment process more efficient and consistent.